iterative/dvc.org/content/blogs/2025-10-31-jupyter-notebook-to-dvc-pipeline.md

 Here’s the approach I’ve taken to bring structure into experimentation:

-1. **Start with a Base Model** Use an off-the-shelf model as your foundation.
+1. **Start with a Base Model.** Use an off-the-shelf model as your foundation.
-   Fine-tune it, adapt it, and make it your own—but always know what version you started from.
+   Fine-tune it, adapt it, and make it your own, but always know what version you started from.
-2. **Track Everything** Every dataset, parameter, and code change should be versioned.
+2. **Track Everything.** Every dataset, parameter, and code change should be versioned.
 We can use DVC for this.
 Think of it like Git for your machine learning workflow: commits that point not just to code, but to data and model states.
-3. **Modularize the Workflow** Break experiments into stages: data prep, training, evaluation, etc. That way, you can rerun only what changes instead of starting from scratch every time.
+3. **Modularize the Workflow.** Break experiments into stages: data prep, training, evaluation, etc. That way, you can rerun only what changes instead of starting from scratch every time.
-4. **Run Reproducible Experiments** Each experiment should be captured so you can roll back, compare results, and build confidence in the best-performing model.
+4. **Run Reproducible Experiments.** Each experiment should be captured so you can roll back, compare results, and build confidence in the best-performing model.
-5. **Move Toward Production** Once an experiment proves itself, package it into a pipeline that can run with a single command.
+5. **Move Toward Production.** Once an experiment proves itself, package it into a pipeline that can run with a single command.
 That pipeline is what bridges the gap between “something interesting in a notebook” and “a reliable system in production.”

 ### Step 1: Define the Pipeline

 Start by breaking your workflow into stages.
-For example, in this project:
+For example, in this project the dvc.yaml looks like this:
-stages:

 ```yaml
 stages: